IBM/core-dump-handler/CONTRIBUTING.md

 Instructions on how to install are available in the main [README.md](https://github.com/IBM/core-dump-handler#installing-the-chart)

 ## Testing
-Currently there are unit tests for the agent and composer projects.
-The tests need to be ran as `root` on a Linux machine and will modify system settings.
-PR's that modify the codebase will be expected to run against a cluster before being accepted.
+PR's that modify the codebase will be expected to run against a cluster using the `integration/run.sh` before being accepted.

 ## Coding style guidelines
 Code contributions should be PR'd with `cargo fmt` ran